charliemeyer2000/discrete/notes/class-notes.md

 Some examples of this include $x \neq x$ or $x > x$ or $x < x$.

 __Definition__: A function is irreflexive iff its complement is reflexive: $R_{irreflexive} = (R_{reflexive})^C$

+Irreflexive relations have zeroes down the main diagonal.

 #### Proof